-Performance management is in the growth and success of fast growing companies.
+Performance management is key to successfully growing and scaling your company.
 Don’t believe me?
 Well, mark my words; neglect it and you will regret it.
 Contemporary performance management is so much more than performance reviews.
 Performance management is all about making sure your employees are happy, engaged and working towards your collective company goals.
 If your company is on the cusp of a period of vast growth, performance management needs to be at the forefront of your mind-set and high up your list of priorities.
 Here are 5 reasons why performance management needs to be at the top of your priorities list.

 1. Set goals: Explain to your team what excellent performance is.